Emiliaab/mergeTest/README.md

 # mergeTest

-w:This is a test repository for merging branches.
+w:This is a test reposi - change - tory for merging branches.

+br2:This is a change made in branch 2.222